 1Password has local apps for Windows and Mac that you can use offline to access your passwords or any other information you have stored in your vault.
 These apps also offer a universal keyboard shortcut for quickly searching your passwords, something LastPass no longer offers on the desktop.
 1Password for Chrome OS is a browser-based app, which is common for apps on the platform, and there's a command-line tool for Linux.

 LastPass, on the other hand, doesn't really focus on desktop apps.
 The company offers a "universal installer" for both Mac and Windows that will download browser extensions for every browser, or you can download them all individually.
-There are also desktop apps for LastPass in the Windows and Mac app stores, but both are more-or-less just the web version of LastPass running in a dedicated window.
+There is an app in the Mac app store, but it's more-or-less just the web version of LastPass running in a dedicated window.
 LastPass's own documentation recommends that you use a combination of browser extensions and mobile apps.

 Setting up your vault